unicorn-bi/Unicorn-Hybrid-Black-Unity-Interface/tutorial/build-your-first-erp-application.md

     <img src="../Img/continuetrainingUI.png" alt="drawing" width="600"/>
     </p>

-    1. On the left side, the colored circle UI indicates the classifier performance of your training session.
+    1. On the right side of the UI bar, the colored circle UI indicates the classifier performance of your training session.
         - Red: Very bad performance.
 It is recommended to re-do the training.
         - Yellow: Ok performance.
 The classifier will work in your game with slower response.
 It is also recommended to re-do the training.
         - Green: Good performance.
 Your classifier is perfect.
 You may move on the your actual game.